 Trust me, don't wait, make these chocolate curls now and pat yourself on the back!!
+They are perfect atop so many desserts or even a just a bowl of ice cream looks fancy with chocolate curls!

 You only need two simple ingredients to make chocolate curls.